Go Back Up

 Health benefits

-No matter what type of employee you're hiring, they'll expect some form of health benefit.
+Employees expect potential employers to offer them health benefits.
 Many health benefits options are available, such as traditional group health insurance.
-However, some employers may find traditional group health plans too costly and complex.
+However, small employers may find traditional group health plans too costly and complex.
 Traditional benefits also don't provide much flexibility for your employees' unique needs.

-Thankfully, there are affordable alternatives to traditional group health insurance, such as health reimbursement arrangements (HRAs) and health employee stipends.
+Thankfully, there are affordable alternatives to traditional group health insurance.
+One such option is a health reimbursement arrangement (HRA).

-An HRA is an excellent low-cost and flexible option that allows you to reimburse your employees tax-free for their individual health insurance premiums and qualifying medical expenses.
+A stand-alone HRA is an excellent low-cost and flexible option.
+It allows you to reimburse your employees tax-free for their individual health insurance premiums and qualifying medical expenses.
 This gives your employees more choices over their health insurance policies and quality of care.

 Three of the most popular types of HRAs are: